 Smokeless tobacco pouches are reportedly growing modestly in tandem with the overall smokeless category, a solid one for c-stores despite increased regulation and taxation.
-Annual per-store sales of smokeless reached $28,737 in 2009 for the channel, up slightly (just about 1 percent) over the year prior, according to Convenience Store News’ 2010 Industry Report.
+Annual per-store sales of smokeless reached $28,737 in 2009 for the channel, up slightly (just around 1 percent) over the year prior, according to Convenience Store News’ 2010 Industry Report.
 Perhaps more significantly, smokeless tobacco retained its leading place in other tobacco product (OTP) sales for convenience stores, making up 57 percent of the channel’s overall OTP pie.

-Pouches are “a growing segment we believe in as evidenced by our introduction of new pouch styles, as well as by our snus, which has always been pouched to get the Swedish experience,” said David Howard, spokesperson for RJRT.
-“In the smokeless arena, the pouch segment is growing in popularity -- it’s all about providing options for adult tobacco consumers.”
+Pouches are “a growing segment we believe in as evidenced by our introduction of new pouch styles, as well as our snus, which has always been pouched to get the Swedish experience,” said David Howard, spokesperson for RJRT.
+“In the smokeless arena, the pouch segment is growing in popularity — it’s all about providing options for adult tobacco consumers.”

 “Pouches are a significant part of growth [in OTP] because it’s an entry-level product and more palatable,” said John Mayer, product director for cigarettes and tobacco for McLane Co., speaking at the roundtable.

-Joe Teller, senior category manager for Swedish Match North America, added he expects to see “tiers, brands and product assortment management,” as pouches increasingly become a more stable part of the business.
+Joe Teller, senior category manager for Swedish Match North America, added he expects to see “tiers, brands and product assortment management,” as pouches become a more stable part of the business.

-So who are the ‘pouched people?
+So who are the pouched people?
 What types of tobacco users are attracted to them?
-The good news is -- it’s a variety of consumers.
+The good news is — it’s a variety of consumers.

-Modi referred to pouches as “a hybrid -- the transition phase between traditional smokeless and snus.”
-His thinking is that traditional MST users who try pouches of their favorite brand are getting “a cleaner form of smokeless tobacco, but they still have the same kind of behavior -- they’re still spitting out the tobacco.”
+Modi referred to pouches as “a hybrid — the transition phase between traditional smokeless and snus.”
+His thinking is that traditional MST users who try pouches of their favorite brand are getting “a cleaner form of smokeless tobacco, but they still have the same kind of behavior — they’re still spitting out the tobacco.”
 Some will stop there, finding pouches a more convenient form of MST.
 But others will be potentially one step closer to snus.